JavanJie/ffmpeg-build4ios-script/README.md

 3. Install **nasm-2.10.07** (In tools/nasm-2.10.07.tar.bz2).
 Easy to install it: `./configure`, `make`, `sudo make install`
 4. Run script **build-all.sh** `./build-all.sh`

+All done, the universal libs for ffmpeg are in "build/universal/", and the universal external libs are in "external-libs/build/#LIB_NAME#/universal/"
 Have fun!